 These public events offer an opportunity for the public to discover specimens from our collections.
 With over 2.5 million objects to care for, there's plenty to see.

-ARCHAEOLOGY - The collection includes more than 750,000 artifacts representing sites as old as 13,000 years and is a resource for studying human occupation of the Arctic.
+ARCHAEOLOGY - The collection includes more than 1 million artifacts representing sites as old as 14,000 years and is a resource for studying human occupation of Alaska.

 EARTH SCIENCES - With over 60,000 ancient items to see, including fossils, gems, and the world’s largest collection of polar dinosaurs, you're sure to discover something new.